- Happy Shy People

 Hi, I’m Mia.
 I spent most of my life being shy and, after struggling with depression and losing many of my friends, I turned to therapy for help.
 Through role-playing exercises, I gradually faced the social situations I feared, learned to manage my anxiety, and even mastered small talk.
 Today, while still an introvert, I have a small circle of trusted friends and feel more at ease in social settings.

 Inspired by my journey, I became passionate about social skills coaching for adults.
-I wanted to make it easier for others to build confidence too, so I created Happy Shy People, an AI-powered social skills coach app designed to offer private, supportive practice for anyone working to connect more comfortably with the world.
+I wanted to make it easier for others to build confidence too, so I created Happy Shy People, an AI-powered social skills coach web-app designed to offer private, supportive practice for anyone working to connect more comfortably with the world.

 If you’re wondering how social skills coaching for adults can help you - or how Happy Shy People fits into this journey - let’s dive deeper into what social skills coaching really means and how it can transform your everyday interactions.